CIS565-Fall-2023/cis565-fall-2023.github.io/_pages/index.md

 ## Course Announcements

+### 2022-09-02: Switching Class Forum from Piazza to Ed Discussions

+We'll be switching from Piazza to Ed Discussions for the class forum.
+You can access Ed Discussions using [this link](https://edstem.org/us/courses/28083/discussion/).
+For more see [this section](#github-schedule-class-forum-and-linkedin)

 ### 2022-08-13: Registration for CIS 565 or if you are facing issues

 Students who may not have been able to register for the class due to Path at Penn issues can attend the first day of class on Wednesday, August 31 2022 at 5:15pm in Towne 337.
 Please reach out to the instructors after class ends.